 What has happened in Nepal since the 2015 earthquake

-It’s exactly one year since a devastating 7.8 earthquake struck Nepal.
+It’s exactly two years since a devastating 7.8 earthquake struck Nepal.
 Nearly 9 thousand people lost their lives and over 21,000 people were injured.
 Millions were displaced.
 Continuous aftershocks created more damage including a 6.7 aftershock on May 12th which killed 200 people.
 For 12 months aftershocks ranging from 5.5 down rattled the country on a near weekly basis.

 Following the earthquake a huge international humanitarian effort was made to help Nepal in various capacities including on the ground and economically.
 Nepal’s highly dependent tourism industry plummeted to 20% in terms of visitors.